isomerpages/gb-assist/_browse-all-licences-MAS/Application-for-Insurance-Representative-Office.md

 ### Application Details

-<p>Direct insurers and reinsurers need to apply for approval if they wish to set up a representative office in Singapore.&nbsp;Representative offices are not allowed to carry on or solicit insurance business in Singapore and can only carry on activities approved by MAS.</p>
+<p>Direct insurers and reinsurers need to apply for approval if they wish to set up a representative office in Singapore.Representative offices are not allowed to carry on or solicit insurance business in Singapore and can only carry on activities approved by MAS.</p>